pushme-pullyou/pushme-pullyou.github.io/README.md

 ![]( https://pushme-pullyou.github.io/pushmi-pullyu.jpg )

+_
+The first commit to this organization was pushed on December 1, 2016.
+The organization was created to host a variety of tools for exploring GitHub and the GitHub API.
+The tools are built using entry-level JavaScript and are designed to be easy to read and modify.
+The tools are also designed to be hosted on GitHub Pages, so they can be used without needing a server.

+The code is named after characters from the Dr Dolittle series of books, with the main tool being called pushMe pullYou, which is a reference to the pushmi-pullyu character from the books.
-_Very simple JavaScript files to help you explore and build new tools on GitHub.
+Very simple JavaScript files to help you explore and build new tools on GitHub.
 Code names are a riff on [Dr Dolittle]( https://en.wikipedia.org/wiki/Doctor_Dolittle ) naming style, See [Script Naming Conventions ](https://github.com/pushme-pullyou/pushme-pullyou.github.io/tree/master?tab=readme-ov-file#script-naming-conventions)._

 ## [TooToo]( https://pushme-pullyou.github.io/tootoo14/ ) Read Me